ashishkpathak/adt/docs/initialize/README.md

 Download the latest version of ADT for your platform.

-Setup ADT for your environment, by providing the following values.
+Setup ADT for your environment, by providing the following:

 - Username
 - Password